irisdum/sent2_cloud_remover/README.md

 The script will connect to Google earth engine in order to find the Sentinel 2 images within the date range that have a lower ccp thant max_ccp and cover the area.
 Given the date of acquisition of the Sentinel 2, the closest Sentinel 1 images (in time).
 The python script used `find_images.py`, an exemple of the use is shown on `bash_scripts/search_image.sh`.
+The cloud filter is python script adapted from  http://bit.ly/Sen2CloudFree

 ## Downloading the data